 TESL-642: Teaching Pronunciation: Theory and Practice (3)

 An introduction to the use of technology for foreign/second language teaching in a variety of educational contexts.
 Includes exploration of new media technologies, such as wikis, online course management systems (CMS), and digital stories, as well as the use of Internet-based resources and software in both high-and low-tech teaching environments.
+Prerequisite TESL-401/601.
+Basic computer skills required.
 Offered every spring.
-Prerequisite: basic computer skills and TESL-601, or permission of instructor.

 TESL-560: TESOL Topics (1-3)